kiwicopple/paul.copplest.one/docs/blog/how-to-learn.md

 This is the critical step built upon by the two previous steps.
 It has two important parts: firstly, analysis is of little use without experience (action); secondly, action is of little use without analysis.

 If you decide the best way to do something without trying first, you will most likely fail.
-Even if you succeed, how do you know the method you used is the best method?
+And even if you succeed, how do you know the method you used is the best method?

 However, if you try something without subsequently analysing it, how can you make an improvement?
 Once again you will not know if your method is the best method.